Frans Mohede

-Francois Henry Willem Mohede (born 6 February 1976), known as Frans Mohede, is an Indonesian singer, actor and Muay-thai instructor.
-He is the husband of the Indonesian artist Amara and He was a member of Lingua.
+Francois Henry Willem Mohede (born 6 February 1976) is an Indonesian singer, actor, and Muay-thai instructor.
+He is the husband of the Indonesian actress Amara.
+He is a member of Lingua.

 Life and career

 Mohede was born on 6 February 1976 in Jakarta, His family is a combination of Dutch Moluccan and Sangirese descent.
 He is the cousin of the indonesian R&B artist Mike Mohede.

 He founded in 1996 with his friends musicians, Amara and Arie Widiawan, the trio of country pop, Lingua.
 He followed a career in acting in TV series, as his wife after 1999, their proximity is such that they are apparuts together more than a dozen times on the screen.

 Being an expert in martial arts, he opened in 2007 in Jakarta, the first training center Muay-thai of Indonesia.
 Since 2013, he was appointed president of the MPI (Muay-Thai Professional Indonesia).
-In December 2014, Mohede with his wife opened a second training center in Bali, in order to continue promoting the sport across the country.
+In December 2014, Mohede with his wife opened a second training center in Bali, to continue promoting the sport across the country.